Our Family

-So here it is our family-favourite Butter Chicken, packed with 11 different plant foods, blended, nourishing and toddler-approved (both our 5 year old and 2.5 year old eats this!).
-Note!
-They MUST have it served with the condiements (banana & yoghurt, mango chutney & papadams).
+So here it is.
+Our family-favourite butter chicken, packed with 11 different plant foods, blended, nourishing and toddler-approved (both our 5 year old and 2.5 year old eat this!).

 Ingredients